ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-database-configuration.markdown

 ###### The time in seconds to wait before canceling several collection operations
 ###### Default Value: 300

-Set timeout for some operations on collections (such as batch delete documents from studio) requirring their own timeout settings.
+Set timeout for some operations on collections (such as batch delete documents from studio) requiring their own timeout settings.

-If an operation exeeds the specified time, an *OperationCanceledException* will be thrown
+If an operation exceeds the specified time, an *OperationCanceledException* will be thrown

 Example: